 - financial instruments that have not deteriorated significantly in credit quality since initial recognition or that have low credit risk ("Stage 1") and - financial instruments that have deteriorated significantly in credit quality since initial recognition and whose credit risk is not low ("Stage 2").

-"Stage 3" would cover financial assets that have objective evidence of impairment at the reporting date.
+"Stage 3" would cover financial assets that have objective evidence of impairment at the end of the reporting period.